 Prior to submitting an application, we encourage you to review our website and in particular these resources:

-• Administering surveys or questionnaires within the Museum and on the Memorial Plaza is strictly prohibited.
+- Administering surveys or questionnaires within the 9/11 Memorial Museum and on the 9/11 Memorial plaza is strictly prohibited.

-• Researcher agrees to provide a copy of any publication drawing upon or referencing research conducted at the 9/11 Memorial & Museum for the 9/11 Memorial & Museum’s review at least 60 days prior to completion/publication.
+- The researcher agrees to provide a copy of any publication drawing upon or referencing research conducted at the 9/11 Memorial & Museum for the 9/11 Memorial & Museum’s review at least 60 days prior to completion/publication.
 Materials should be sent to email@example.com.

-• Upon receipt, the 9/11 Memorial & Museum will review the publication’s references to the Memorial and Museum, provide comments identifying and explaining any inaccuracies in such portrayal; researcher agrees to correct inaccuracies and incorporate any text changes proposed by the Memorial and Museum.
+- Upon receipt, the 9/11 Memorial & Museum will review the publication’s references to the Memorial and the Museum and will provide comments identifying and explaining any inaccuracies in such portrayal; researcher agrees to correct inaccuracies and incorporate any text changes proposed by the Memorial and Museum.

-• Researcher agrees to provide a copy of the completed publication to the 9/11 Memorial & Museum for its archives at the address listed above.
+- Researcher agrees to provide a copy of the completed publication to the 9/11 Memorial & Museum for its archives.

-• If researcher receives a subpoena, discovery request, court order, or any other request or demand authorized by law seeking disclosure of information related to his/her research regarding the 9/11 Memorial & Museum, researcher agrees to immediately notify the 9/11 Memorial thereof in order to permit the 9/11 Memorial & Museum to take action regarding the request as it deems appropriate.
+- If the researcher receives a subpoena, discovery request, court order, or any other request or demand authorized by law seeking disclosure of information related to his/her research regarding the 9/11 Memorial & Museum, the researcher agrees to immediately notify the 9/11 Memorial thereof in order to permit the 9/11 Memorial & Museum to take action regarding the request as it deems appropriate.